lastmjs/zwitterion/README.md

 Here's a rough roadmap of the big future plans:

 - [ ] Investigate performance, make sure Zwitterion can beat out the complicated bundlers (tree shaking and bundling)
-- [ ] Add support for TSX, JSX, wasm, Rust, C, C++ and any other popular language that can compile to wasm
+- [ ] Add support for WebAssembly, Rust, C, C++ and any other popular language that can compile to WebAssembly

 ## Command-line Options